 You want to learn?
 I can’t stress enough how important it is to surround yourself with like minded individuals.
-I have had the luxury of working along side some very knowledgable people within the past few years, and I can honestly say that not only am I a completely different trainer because of it- but I am also a different person.
+I have had the luxury of working along side some very knowledgable people in my career, and I can honestly say that not only am I a completely different trainer because of it – but I am also a different person.

 As my good friend Eric Cressey has mentioned on several occasions, it doesn’t take money to network and make professional contacts with people in the industry.
 It doesn’t take money to write someone an e-mail to ask him or her a question.
 It doesn’t take money to go and observe the top trainers or strength and conditioning coaches in your area

 However, you will have to spend some money.
 Attending seminars and conferences will only help you.
 Don’t gripe about the fact that it will cost $250 to attend.